mfuechec/WorkBlog/README.md

 </table>

 ## Front-End
-Basic React App was built with JavaScript, React, ExpressJs and Node.
+Work Blog was built with JavaScript, React, ExpressJs and Node.

 # Contributors